Ayodhya land purchase: Trust must clarify if money collected in name of faith misused, says Sanjay Raut

-Amid charges of corruption in the land purchased by the Ram Janmabhoomi Trust in Ayodhya, Shiv Sena MP Sanjay Raut on Monday demanded “clarification” from the Trust and other leaders, saying the construction of the temple is a matter of faith for the saffron party and the common people.
+In the wake of the allegations of fraud and corruption over the purchase of a piece of land by the temple trust, the Shiv Sena has demanded a “clarification” from the Ram Janmabhoomi Tirth Kshetra Trust, Rashtriya Swayamsevak Sangh (RSS) and others stating that the construction of the Ram temple in Ayodhya is a matter of the faith for the party and common man.

-Talking to reporters here, Raut said Aam Aadmi Party (AAP) MP Sanjay Singh spoke to him on the issue this morning and the “evidence provided by him is shocking”.
+Shiv Sena leader and MP Sanjay Raut said Aam Aadmi Party (AAP) MP Sanjay Singh spoke to him on the issue on Monday.

-“Lord Ram and the fight for the Ram mandir is a matter of faith for us.
-For some, it is a political matter.
-The Trust formed for the construction of the temple should clarify if the allegations are true or false.
-The temple’s ‘bhoomipujan’ ceremony was also attended by Uttar Pradesh Chief Minister Yogi Adityanath and RSS chief Mohan Bhagwat.
-They should also speak out.
-Ram temple is a matter of faith.
-People have made donations out of faith.
-Even Shiv Sena had contributed Rs one crore to the Trust,” Raut said.
+“The evidence put forth by him is shocking.
+The temple’s bhoomipujan ceremony was also attended by Uttar Pradesh Chief Minister Yogi Adityanath and RSS chief Mohan Bhagwat.
+So, they should clarify and tell people whether the allegations are true or false,” Raut told media persons.

-The allegation that the land worth Rs 2 crore was bought at an inflated price of Rs 18.5 crore by Shriram Janmabhoomi Teerth Kshetra Trust general secretary Champat Rai for the Ram temple premises was made by AAP’s Rajya Sabha member Sanjay Singh and a former minister in the Samajwadi Party government, Pawan Pandey.
-The allegation was strongly refuted by Rai.
+The Sena leader added that Lord Ram and the fight for the Ram temple was a matter of faith.

-Terming it a case of money laundering, Singh and Pandey had sought a probe by the Central Bureau of Investigation and the Enforcement Directorate.
+Singh, AAP’s Rajya Sabha member, and Samajwadi Party leader Pawan Pandey have alleged that a piece of land worth Rs 2 crore was brought at an inflated price of Rs 18.5 crore by the trust.
+Singh has demanded a probe by the CBI or ED in the matter as it concerns the religious beliefs of crores of people.
+In a statement, the Trust denied the allegations.

-Raut said the members of the Trust were appointed by the BJP.
-“Representatives of organizations like the Shiv Sena should have been included in the body as the Sena had participated in the agitation for the construction of the Lord Ram’s temple…That was our earlier demand”.
+On Monday, Raut said the members of the trust were appointed by the BJP.
+“We were saying that the representative of an organisation like Shiv Sena should be a member of the trust.
+But it did not happen,” he added.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines